gbv/coli-rich-web/README.md

 - Merge changes from `dev`
 - Push `main` with tags
 - Switch back to `dev`

-After running this, GitHub Actions will automatically create a new GitHub Release draft.
-Please edit and publish the release manually. -->

 ## License
 MIT © 2024 Verbundzentrale des GBV (VZG)